Kem Sokha: Political career

 Kem Sokha in a meeting with U.S. Secretary of State Antony Blinken in August 2022.

 His political career began in 1993, when he was elected a representative for Takéo Province; at that time he was a member of Son Sann's Buddhist Liberal Democratic Party.
 In 1999, he joined the royalist FUNCINPEC and subsequently elected a senator.
 He resigned from his Senate seat in 2001.
 In 2002, he founded the Cambodian Center for Human Rights but left that organisation to join politics in 2005.
 He founded the Human Rights Party, which came third in the 2008 elections.

 Kem Sokha is well known for his weekly town hall meetings at local level throughout the country.
 He was the first to introduce a free and open forum discussing issues concerning civic and political rights, as well as social and economic development, at village level in Cambodia.
 Kem Sokha is known for his non-violent, political tolerant policy standing on democratic and unity principles.
 His words are often quoted and repeated by ordinary Cambodians.
 His phrase "Do Min Do" (literal translation to English: "Change or no change") became the anthem for the Cambodia National Rescue Party's election Campaign in July 2013, which drew an unprecedented amount of youth participation.
 Ahead of the election he also caused significant controversy by claiming that the Tuol Sleng Genocide Museum documenting crimes against humanity by the Khmer Rouge regime is a fabrication created by the Vietnamese government.

-On 26 August 2014, Kem was elected by the National Assembly as its First Vice President with 116 votes, the first opposition MP to hold the office.
+On 26 August 2014, Sokha was elected by the National Assembly as its First Vice President with 116 votes, the first opposition MP to hold the office.
 On 30 October 2015, he was ousted from the vice presidency by a vote of 68–0 following disagreements with the ruling party.
-On 9 September 2016, after months under house arrest, Kem was sentenced to five months in prison after refusing to appear in court for questioning in a prostitution case against him.
+On 9 September 2016, after months under house arrest, Sokha was sentenced to five months in prison after refusing to appear in court for questioning in a prostitution case against him.
 He was later granted a royal pardon by King Norodom Sihamoni.
 Following his release, he was officially appointed as Minority Leader.
 However, the positions of Minority Leader and Majority Leader were abolished altogether by the National Assembly on 31 January 2017 following a proposal by Prime Minister Hun Sen.

-On 2 March 2017, Kem was elected president of the Cambodia National Rescue Party at the party's congress, along with three other deputies.
+On 2 March 2017, Sokha was elected president of the Cambodia National Rescue Party at the party's congress, along with three other deputies.
 Under his leadership, the party made sweeping gains in the June 2017 local elections, winning 482 of 1,646 communes.